Random values

 Custom random types

-Notice from the above that rng.gen()
+Notice from the above that rng.random()

 yields a different distribution of values